WASP-SYSTEMS/mock-cp/README.md

 returned directly to the caller.

 Assuming no preceding errors, `run.sh` will exit after the call to `docker run` returns, regardless of the state of the target docker container.
-The `run.sh` script will return 0 if the container was launched and has internal state to report on.
-Otherwise, the exit code reflects the error code obtained from the failed invocation of `docker run`.
+If option "-x" is not specified, the `run.sh` script will return 0 if the container was launched and has internal state to report on.
+With "-x" specified, the `run.sh` script returns the exit code from `docker run`.

-The output obtained from a Docker container must be inspected to determine success or failure of the specified command.
 The `run.sh` script records the logs, ID, and exit code (if any), from all invocations of `docker run` in the folder `out/output`.
 The per invocation data will be found in subfolders with the naming scheme `<timestamp>--<subcommand>`, where `<timestamp>` is of the format `<seconds>.<nanoseconds>` from UTC and `<subcommand>` is the first argument passed to `run.sh`.

 The contents of the subfolders (`out/output/<timestamp>--<subcommand>`) include:

-- `docker.cid`: Container ID recorded using the `--cidfile` option to `docker run`
+- `docker.cid`: Container ID recorded using the `--cidfile` option to `docker run`.
+This is used only for tracking and housekeeping of the container.

 - `stdout.log`: stdout output from docker container